Abandoned & Little-Known Airfields:

 situated just adjacent to the east side of the main parking lot?

-Disney World's airfield was reportedly built in 1970 during the construction of the Disney World resort.
+Disney World's airfield was reportedly built in 1970 or 1971 during the construction of the Disney World resort.

 When Walt Disney World opened in 1971,